thealtermaven/BDCFF-sets/README.md

 ---
 To grab: Code > "Download ZIP", then drop them in a directory you have access to from your BDCFF interpreter.
 If you are planning on using GDash's /caves folder, make the folder /alchemystics and drop the files there.
 For the images to work they must be in the same directory.
 (You can also grab the most current bundle from the Releases section which has all three!)

+06 Feb 2022: Alchemyst Dig 04 has been released.

 01 Sept 2021: Alchemyst Dig 03 has been released.

 13 May 2021: Alchemyst Dig 02: Fixed an issue in III/4 that prevented escape from a section due to boulder push luck.
 Offending boulder removed.
 Fixed a missing element in Cave IV, which also solved a blocked-in Rockford in IV/4.